vgurianov/srt/docs/started.md

 ```$ python -m pip install pymms```

-You can find package in directory ...\Python27\Lib\site-packages
+You can find the package in the directory ...\Python27\Lib\site-packages

-Usege command
+Usage command
 ```$ python -m pip show pymms```
 for more information.

-For uninstall package use command
+For uninstall the package use command
 ```$ python -m pip uninstall pymms```

 ### 3. Install from source